lsst/pipelines_lsst_io/install/docker.rst

 Finding images for different LSST Science Pipelines releases
 ============================================================

-LSST Science Pipelines Docker images are published as `lsstsqre/centos`_ on Docker Hub.
+LSST Science Pipelines Docker images are published as `lsst/scipipe`_ on Github Container Registry.
 These images are based on an AlmaLinux_ base image.

 Docker images are versioned with tags, allowing you to run any release of the LSST Science Pipelines software.